energywebfoundation/origin/packages/devices/origin-device-registry-irec-form-api/README.md

 # Origin Device Registry IREC Form API

 ## Description
-Overview of package.
+//TO DO: Overview of package.
-Origin Device Registry IREC Form API is a module-based library built with xxx.
+An API for I-REC's form-based device registry

 //Purpose of package, sdk, etc.

-The Origin SDK is a component of the [Energy Web Decentralized Operating System](#ew-dos)
+The [Origin SDK](../../../README.md) is a component of the [Energy Web Decentralized Operating System](#ew-dos)

 See a reference implementation of Origin deployed [here](https://origin-ui-canary.herokuapp.com/device/all)